cmm2209/personal-website/content/_index.md

       title: 'My Research'
       subtitle: ''
       text: |-
-        I'm a music theorist working at the Max Planck Institute for Empirical Aesthetics in Frankfurt, Germany.
+        I'm a music theorist working at the University of Freiburg in Germany.

         I study the history of musical thought, focusing on the overlooked histories of musical concepts like the cadence, the triad, and form.
-My work in textual criticism relies heavily on Digital Humanities approaches to analyze and represent manuscripts, and I am the Digital Director of <a href="https://neubauercollegium.uchicago.edu/research/thinking-music">Thinking Music: Global Sources for the History of Music Theory</a> (under contract with the University of Chicago's <a href="https://onlinepublications.uchicago.edu/">Online Publication Service</a>).
+My work in textual criticism relies heavily on Digital Humanities approaches to analyze and represent manuscripts, and I am the Digital Director of <a href="https://neubauercollegium.uchicago.edu/research/thinking-music">Thinking Music: Global Sources for the History of Music Theory</a> (under contract with the University of Chicago's <a href="https://corpus.uchicago.edu/">Chicago Online Research and Publication Service</a>).

         Music analysis is another important area of my research.
 I draw upon a range of analytic methodologies to study popular music from South Africa and the U.S., and I have also published form-functional and structural analyses of European art music from the eighteenth and nineteenth centuries.